 So I couldn’t get a photo of these cookware organizer racks in their natural habitat because the lazy Susan proves for some pretty tough photography conditions, but I pulled one out and set it on the counter so you could see what it looks like!

 I got two of them, one for lids, one for pans.
 Let me tell you, before, aside from my spice cabinet horrors, storing pots, pans, and lids was the bane of my existence.
 Every time I wanted to cook something, I had to drag out a whole pile of pans, shuffle them around, when I would put the lids back, they would fall EVERY time I turned the lazy Susan, one of them inevitably jamming the corner so I would have to crawl INTO the Susan to remove it.
 This, ALL before I could make my damn breakfast.

 These racks have been HEAVEN SENT.
 You can actually use them horizontally or vertically.
 The trick though, if you want to use it vertically for heavy pans, it’s best to put the heaviest pan on the bottom (I have a cast-iron grill pan that anchors it down so it doesn’t wobble.)
-Just a little trickeroo.
+Just a little tip.

 Can you believe it!?
 I’m a new woman!!!
 Aren’t you proud?
 Does this inspire you to take action and get some more organization in your own life, too?
 I hope so!

 Remember, so much of what you see here along with hundreds of other kitchen and pantry items are on sale now through April 1st at The Container Store!
 Make sure to take full advantage before the sale is gone!
-Thanks to my friends at the Container store for providing the product for my blog post!
+Thanks to my friends at the Container store for graciously providing the product for my blog post!

 Do you have any organizing tips for the kitchen or elsewhere in your house?
 (Bless my heart, you know I need to hear them!)
 Share them below!